Skip to content

 Search for images across multiple engines.

-Reads an optional YAML config file and generates image URLs from Flickr, Serper (Google Images), Brave and Wikimedia Commons using an expanded query matrix of search terms and suffixes.
+Reads an optional YAML config file and generates image URLs from Flickr, Serper (Google Images), Brave, Wikimedia Commons, and iNaturalist.
+Text-based engines use an expanded query matrix of search terms and suffixes. iNaturalist uses taxon IDs instead.
 Results are deduplicated and written to a JSONL file in the working directory (default: results.jsonl) so multiple runs accumulate new results.

 Can be invoked with just a config file, just CLI options, or both.
 When both are provided, CLI options override config file values.